MacOnAMac/Data-Science/README.md

-# Masters-Code
+# Data-Science-
-A separate repository for my masters project work, from 2018-2019 at the University of Exeter
+Some tests for Data modelling skills and exploring data handling

+Each file will usually encoorporate the use of some kind of new data and or python package to explore available resources